muratk3n/thirdwave/en/README.md

 ---

 No I didnt mean Biden admin does not want to help in that unity post.
-Timing off, maybe, like I said, under no obligation to follow any cycle.
+Like I said, under no obligation to follow any cycle.

 ---